ros2hp/grmgr/README.md

 ```

-Using nothing more than a buffered channel, the above code has stabilised the program by constraining the number of concurrent **_parallelTasks_** to never exceed 10.
+Using nothing more than a buffered channel, the above code has constrained the program's **dop** to never exceed 10.

 **grmgr** takes **dop** management to the next level, enabling the  **dop**  to be dynamically increased or decreased permitting your application to automatically scale to meet fluctuating compute resources.